KRusselAlex/docker-projet-alexrussel/Nestjs Dockerfile/documentation.md

 nest new "nest name app"

 ```
-#### follow all the step to install what you need to start your vue js app
+#### follow all the step to install what you need to start your nest js app

 #### create a file copy ths dockerfile in the root of the directory